An Antidote to Loneliness: Wellness-Driven City Design That Traverses Generations

 Today, we have achieved just this.
 The 25,000 m² mixed-use development provides community, retail, leisure and living to one of Australia’s fastest growing populations in South-west Sydney and the town center acts as a wellness-driven urban epicenter for the community.
 Most importantly, it’s a collective and authentic ‘home’ for the diverse neighborhood of Edmonson Park.

 At every stage of the design and delivery journey, we challenged our pre-existing assumptions to create a healthier, more connected, and sustainable 6 Star Green Star hub that is the true embodiment of live, work and play – a "third place" that brings inclusiveness, inter-generational care, societal cohesion and diversity to the forefront of design outcomes.

 A Blue Heart

-Like Ed.Square Town Centre, we have designed and delivered an inter-generational neighbourhood – for families, for young people and the mature generations – that seamlessly blends public and private domains and enables social cohesion and paradigm-shifting coastal placemaking.
+Like Ed.Square Town Centre, we have designed and delivered an inter-generational neighborhood – for families, for young people and the mature generations – that seamlessly blends public and private domains and enables social cohesion and paradigm-shifting coastal placemaking.

-I often get asked what the key ingredients are to designing a town centre that combats loneliness and creates a healthy and sustainable community, so I thought I’d share some of my go-to architectural design principles.
+I often get asked what the key ingredients are to designing a town center that combats loneliness and creates a healthy and sustainable community, so I thought I’d share some of my go-to architectural design principles.

 - Be permeable in that it connects and opens out to champion integration and walkability.